ruanti2018-1/zy1-monogame/report.md

-And,based on the layer struture of the whole Program, we analyses the mechanisms in place to provide flexibility from Graph User Interface, Components For Functions, Components For Platforms and Visualization Components , these four aspects.
+And, based on the layer struture of the whole Program, we analyses the mechanisms in place to provide flexibility from *Graph User Interface, Components For Functions, Components For Platforms and Visualization Components* , these four aspects.

 ![EvolutionView](./StructureEvolution.png)

-Figure 4.2: Structure Evolution view.
+*Figure 4.2: Structure Evolution view.*

 ## Logical view